Discover Amsterdam

 Image from Naardermeer

-En route to Hilversum, the Naardermeer nature reserve is made up of swampy forests, marshy meadows and clear waters.
-This varied landscape is a protected area sheltering rare species such as otters, purple herons and other waterbirds.
+En route to Hilversum, the Naardermeer nature reserve comprises swampy forests, marshy meadows and clear waters.
+This varied landscape protects rare species such as otters, purple herons, and other waterbirds.
 The reserve can be explored by taking a silent boat tour led by one of the park rangers, walking around the edge of the lake or renting a bike to cycle along the scenic polders.
 Just a short walk away, you’ll find the fortified city of Naarden.
-Built-in a distinctive star shape, the moats and walls provide a fascinating slice of Dutch history.
+The moats and walls are built in a distinctive star shape and provide a fascinating slice of Dutch history.

 Amsterdamse Bos & Nieuwe Meer

-Just on the outskirts of the city centre, the lush woodlands of the Amsterdamse Bos were hand planted in the 20th century to offer a green escape for residents.
-Today the area provides the perfect mix of recreation opportunities and natural landscapes to get lost in.
-The forest has its own visitor centre, a campsite, an open-air theatre, playgrounds, a goat farm, a running track and places you can rent canoes or bicycles.
-There are plenty of paths through the groves of trees which are perfect for cycling, dog-walking and jogging.
-Meanwhile, the lake next door, Nieuwe Meer, is a popular place for swimming, sunbathing and watersports.
-This stretch of water is also an important habitat for the city’s waterbirds including reed warblers and marsh harriers.
+Just on the outskirts of the city centre, the lush woodlands of the Amsterdamse Bos were hand-planted in the 20th century to offer a green escape for residents.
+Today, the area provides the perfect mix of recreation opportunities and natural landscapes to get lost in.
+The forest has its own visitor centre, a campsite, an open-air theatre, playgrounds, a goat farm, a running track, and places to rent canoes or bicycles.
+Plenty of paths through the groves of trees are perfect for cycling, dog-walking and jogging.
+Meanwhile, the lake next door, Nieuwe Meer, is famous for swimming, sunbathing and watersports.
+This stretch of water is also an essential habitat for the city’s waterbirds, including reed warblers and marsh harriers.